 - Is it Safe to Get Dental X-rays When Pregnant?

 Last Updated on

-It is absolutely safe to visit your dentist when you are pregnant.
-It is recommended that any filling or crowning that needs to be done should be carried out at the earliest to reduce the chances of infections.
-The second trimester is a convenient time of your pregnancy to get all your dental procedures done since you might have difficulty in lying on your back for long periods during the third trimester.
-Also, inform your dentist of any medications you are on to avoid complications.
+It is absolutely safe to visit a dentist during pregnancy.
+But during pregnancy, it is recommended that any filling or crowning that needs to be done should be carried out at the earliest to reduce the chances of infections.
+The second trimester is a convenient time of pregnancy to get all the dental procedures done since a woman might have difficulty in lying on her back for long periods during the third trimester.
+If you’re going for dental check-ups, you must inform your dentist of any medications you are on to avoid any complications.

 Signs of Dental Issues in Pregnancy

 Pregnancy is a wonderful yet tough time.
 And it gets worse if you have a dental problem during this time.
 These are the common signs of a dental problem that you may come across during pregnancy: